 Welcome to the official home page of the historic town of Warwick, Massachusetts!
 I hope this page will help visitors locate information about our town and its history and attractions, as well as serve our townspeople as a source of helpful information and an electronic Town Hall.
-And see our wonderful town Newsletter (August 2015 issue) - recent, older newsletters are here; or join the Warwick-L, for even more information about our town.
+And see our wonderful town Newsletter (June 2021 issue) - recent, older newsletters are here; or join the WarwickList, or the Warwick L-ternative Facebook page for even more information about our town.

 Ed Lemon, Webmaster

 Warwick has 622 registered voters, 42 of whom voted in the Annual Town Election.
 The results are:

 Constable - Bruce Kilhart

 Transfer Station Commissioner - Mike Mankowsky

 We failed to elect any candidate to both Moderator & Cemetery Commissioner.

 A big thank you to Helen Whipple, Barbara Walker, and Cheri Robartes for checking people in!